Updates 7/29/25

 - Key concepts and issues related to your chapter

 - Major perspectives from the first half of the book (chs.
 2-10) that apply to your chapter topic.
-You may have to dig into material in the first half of the book
+You may have to dig into the material in the first half of the book

 - Central debates or controversies